hanshuting/hydra_behavior/README.md

 ```

 ## File organization
+### Working directories
 By default, the code operates on a base folder specified by `param.pbase`.
 Path to the videos is specified by `param.dpath`.
 The current run is specified by a data string in `param.datastr`, so that each run with a different parameter/data set will be processed separately.
 The code will then create several different directories under the base folder, including `seg` (segmentation results), `segvid` (segmented videos), `dt` (dense trajectory results), `fv` (Fisher vectors), `svm` (SVM training results), `tsne` (t-SNE embedding results), and `param` (parameters used in the current run).
 For SVM training, path to the annotation files are specified in `param.annopath`, where each file should be a `.mat` file and contain a variable named `anno`.
+This `anno` variable should be a column vector containing discrete integer labels of behavior types.

+### Input format
+For the ease of testing with different files, we arranged input video files using a script `data_info\fileinfo.m`.
+This file contains the video information of all the files that are to be analyzed, including file name, number of frames, frames per second, and image size.
+Please add a new entry to this file for each video.

+## Classifying Hydra behavior
+To train new classifiers, run script `main_analysis.m` with desired parameters in the parameter code block.

+**[Fix this]** Due to the limitation of dense trajactories package, this code could only run from linux environment at this moment.
+Once you start a Matlab session from the terminal, call `main_analysis.m`, and it will automatically create all necessary paths, do segmentation, registration and generate registered video clips, and write a bash script for running the dense trajectory package.
+However, the code will pause here, and you will need to go to the DT script and manually run it from the bash.
+After the DT script finishes running, please go back to Matlab and type "dbcont" to continue the main script.

+To run classifiers on new videos, run script `main_analysis_new.m` and modify `param.mstr` to match the datastr of the classifiers.
+Also please modify `param.dpath` which specifies the data path and `param.pbase` which specifies where the results would be saved.

+**[Add a demo file]**

+## Reference
+[1] Han et al., Comprehensive machine learning analysis of Hydra behavior reveals stability of basic behavioral repertoire.
+In preparation.